jtvaughan/tsukuyomi/kotoba-quiz.README.md

    try to link to downloaded 漢字 stroke order diagrams according to the settings within the specified configuration file; otherwise, it will link all stroke order diagrams to remote Internet sources.
+5. _name_ (optional): This attribute sets the deck's name.
+If it is absent or its value is empty, then the deck's name defaults to "Untitled".

 All paths in the configuration file are either absolute or relative to the directory containing the configuration file.